Nancypatel1103/ComplianceClient/CE_REGISTRATION/CE_REGISTRATION.md

 ## How to Delete Register CE

-1. Click on the pen located on the right side of your Device.
+1. Click on the dustbin located on the right side of your Device.

    ![image 36](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/10962fd2-d223-4d79-a086-1b81093f0c56)